 We regularly review how effective our previous strategy is.
-The last two years has seen disruption caused by the pandemic, making it hard to reliably measure impact.
-Before the pandemic, however, we were increasingly confident that the strategies we had developed were successful.
-To support our evaluations, we seek the views of external consultants and support us to ensure we are supporting all of our pupils in the nest way that we can.
+The last three years have seen disruption caused by the pandemic, making it hard to reliably measure impact.
+Through our research, however, we were increasingly confident that the strategies we had developed were successful.
+To support our evaluations, we seek the views of external consultants who support us to ensure we are supporting all of our pupils in the best way that we can.